-To quickly recap, Cobra Kai Season 1 featured a down-on-his-luck Johnny Lawerence find new meaning in life via his neighbor Miguel Diaz as he trained him in karate.
-At the end of the season, Diaz won the All-Valley Martial Arts Tournament, but at the cost of both Johnny’s son, and fighting dirty to do so.
+To quickly recap, Cobra Kai Season 1 featured a down-on-his-luck Johnny Lawerence finding new meaning in life via his neighbor Miguel Diaz as he trained him in karate.
+At the end of the season, Diaz won the All-Valley Martial Arts Tournament, but at the cost of both Johnny’s son and fighting dirty.
 To make matters worse for Johnny, his old sensei, John Kreese, has returned.

-For Johnny, Miguel’s victory showed him a harsh truth, while he is saving these kids from being picked on, he’s slowly molding them into hardcore bullies.
+For Johnny, Miguel’s victory showed him a harsh truth.
+While he saves these kids from being picked on, he’s slowly molding them into hardcore bullies.
 Much like he was back in the day.
 This is expressed beautifully through the ever rageful Hawk, who shoots down any attempt to go back to his former self in order to be hard from top to bottom.

 He wants them to be fighters, but he also wants them to be honorable, which is becoming ever harder because of Kreese’s involvement.
 Kreese wants nothing more than to bring Cobra Kai back to its “true” nature, striking first, striking even harder, and having absolutely no mercy.
-The conflict between these two is very palpable, and yet, they also have some very tender moments that makes you remember that at one time, they were very much a father/son kind of thing.
+The conflict between these two is very palpable, and yet, they also have some very tender moments that make you remember that they were very much a father/son kind of thing at one time.
 But by the end of the season, Kreese makes Johnny pay for his kindness.

 It’s very compelling to watch these two guys try and make their own goals happen while also screwing with the other.
-The episode “Fire And Ice” showed that beautifully as Daniel tries to get some time for his dojo at a festival to show what Miyagi-Do can be, and then Johnny hears about it and steals the show in epic fashion.
+The episode “Fire And Ice” showed that beautifully as Daniel tries to get some time for his dojo at a festival to show what Miyagi-Do can be, and then Johnny hears about it and epically steals the show.